divinity76/video-resumer/README.md

 Addons.mozilla.org link: https://addons.mozilla.org/en-US/firefox/addon/videoresumer/

 I made this extension because https://addons.mozilla.org/en-US/firefox/addon/video-resumer does not work on Android.
-(It is marked as "Compatible with Firefox for Android", but it does not actually work on Android.)
+(It is marked as "Compatible with Firefox for Android", but it does not actually resume videos on YouTube.com on Android.)